 How to host a brainstorm in Slack

-- Decide on a specific channel to conduct your brainstorming meeting
+- Decide on a specific channel and time to conduct your brainstorming meeting

 - Everyone can post their ideas as new messages, others can join in and riff on the best ideas while others can help refine and focus ideas

-- Have team members upvote the best ideas with a ➕
+- Have team members upvote the best ideas using emoji reactions, like this one ➕

 - At the specified meeting’s end, post another message to let people know their time is up